 The International is an annual tournament organized by Valve.
 Since 2015, The International remains the biggest and most prestigious event on the Major Championship circuit.

 The first International was held in Cologne, Germany, and it had a $1.6 million USD prize pool.
-16 teams were invited to play for the title and the first place’s prize of $1 million USD.
+16 teams were invited to play for the title and the first-place prize of $1 million USD.

-The last International was supposed take place in Stockholm on August 23 2020, but it was rescheduled most probably for August 23 2021, because of the Covid-19 pandemic.
+The last International was supposed to take place in Stockholm on August 23 2020, but it was rescheduled most probably for August 23 2021, because of the Covid-19 pandemic.
+After seeing the current situation about the pandemic, The International is taking place in Bucharest, Romania without a live audience.

 The prize pool for this event was $40.018.195.

-Dota Pro Circuit is the official series of Valve-backed tournaments, divided in 6 regional leagues.
+Dota Pro Circuit is the official series of Valve-backed tournaments, divided into 6 regional leagues.

 The top 16 teams across all six regions will be competing in both the upper and lower divisions, fighting for DPC points, a spot at the March Major, or a chance to move up into the big leagues at the end of season one.